-new capability is being implemented for the first time.
+From experience, it is also clear that the discovery potential is significant when a new capability is being implemented for the first time.
 Observations have never been performed in space in the prime band of Herschel.
-The total absence of (even residual) atmospheric effects - enabling both a much lower background for photometry and full wavelength coverage for spectroscopy - and a cool low-emissivity telescope open up a new part of the phase-space of observations.
+The total absence of (even residual) atmospheric effects - enabling both a much lower background for photometry and full wavelength coverage for spectroscopy - together with a cool, low-emissivity telescope open up a new part of the phase-space of observations.
 Thus, a space facility is essential in this wavelength range and Herschel will be breaking new ground.

 In order to exploit fully the favourable conditions offered by being in space, Herschel has a precise, stable, low-background telescope, and a complement of capable scientific instruments.
-The telescope (Fig. 4.1.2) is passively cooled (placing it outside the cryostat maximises its size), while the instrument focal plane units are mounted on a common optical bench housed inside a cryostat containing superfluid helium below 1.7K.
-The bolometer arrays in PACS and SPIRE are cooled to ~300mK using dedicated instrument-provided sorption coolers.
+The telescope (Fig. 4.2.2) is passively cooled (placing it outside the cryostat maximises its size), while the instrument focal plane units are mounted on a common optical bench housed inside a cryostat containing superfluid helium below 1.7K.
+The bolometer arrays in PACS and SPIRE are cooled to \sim 300 mK using dedicated instrument-provided sorption coolers.